coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 points.
 These temporary hit points last a maximum of 1 hour.
 If the opponent is slain by blazefire, only blackened ash remains of the victim.
-Hit points lost to the blazefire never heal naturally and cannot be magically restored---they are gone for good.
+Hit points lost to the blazefire never heal naturally and cannot be magically restored—they are gone for good.
 The save DC is Charisma-based.

 **Create Spawn (Su):** Any humanoid slain by a shape of fire becomes a